rupalibatta/rupalibatta/README.md

 - Hi, I’m Rupali!
-I'm an incoming freshman at Caltech.
+I'm freshman at Caltech double majoring in Computer Science and Business, Economics, and Management.
-- I’m interested in machine learning, data analysis, and their applications in public policy.
+- I’m interested in machine learning, data analysis, and their applications in socioeconomics.
 - I’m currently working on data visualization and policy research at Harvard's Institute of Quantitative Social Science.
-- You can reach me at rupalibatta04 (at) gmail.com or at www.linkedin.com/in/rupalibatta/
+- You can reach me at rupali (at) caltech.edu or at www.linkedin.com/in/rupalibatta